scnuhealthy/VTON360/src/README.md

-# Offial Implementation of Out VTON360
+# Official Implementation of Out VTON360

 ## ✨ News
 - [03.01.2024] We release our code and demo data for 3D lifting.